Preliminary results of the Capital Project vote, which include all votes cast in person and by Early Mail or Absentee ballots, indicate:

 Learn more, see deadlines, and download your application here.

-COMMUNITY PRESENTATION
+COMMUNITY PRESENTATIONS

 - Dec.
 9 at 7 PM - Olive Town Board Meeting